- Safety and Health Topics

 Note: The "Directives" bullets above link to directives related to each OSHA standard.
 The directives in this list provide additional information that is not necessarily connected to a specific OSHA standard highlighted on this Safety and Health Topics page.

 - Rules of agency practice and procedure concerning OSHA access to employee medical records.
 CPL 02-02-072, (August 22, 2007).
 Provides guidance to OSHA personnel concerning rule application and agency practice and procedure set forth at 29 CFR 1913.10 when accessing personally identifiable worker medical records.
-Guidance also covers authorization by the Assistant Secretary to conduct a limited worker medical information review when: 1) OSHA standards require such information; and 2) there is a need to gain access to determine compliance.
+The guidance also covers authorization by the Assistant Secretary to conduct a limited worker medical information review when: 1) OSHA standards require such information, and 2) there is a need to gain access to determine compliance.

 Workers’ Rights and Employers’ Responsibilities